modxorg/Docs/en/extras/image/index.md

 ### Download

- Image+ can be installed from within the MODX Revolution manager via Package Management, or from the MODx Extras Repository, available on <http://modx.com/extras/package/imageplustvinput>
+ Image+ can be installed from within the MODX Revolution manager via Package Management, or from the MODX Extras Repository, available on <http://modx.com/extras/package/imageplustvinput>

 ### Development & Bug Reporting